MindscapeHQ/raygun4net/Mindscape.Raygun4Net.Mvc/readme.txt

   <add name="RaygunErrorModule" type="Mindscape.Raygun4Net.RaygunHttpModule"/>
 </modules>

-At anytime, you can send exception reports manually simply by creating a new instance of the RaygunClient and call one of the Send or SendInBackground methods.
+Anywhere in you code, you can also send exception reports manually simply by creating a new instance of the RaygunClient and call one of the Send or SendInBackground methods.
 This is most commonly used to send exceptions caught in a try/catch block.

 try